United Artists: Krim and Benjamin

 Needing a turnaround, Pickford and Chaplin hired Paul V. McNutt in 1950, a former governor of Indiana, as chairman and Frank L. McNamee as president.
 McNutt did not have the skill to solve UA's financial problems and the pair was replaced after only a few months.

 On February 15, 1951, lawyers-turned-producers Arthur B. Krim (of Eagle-Lion Films), Robert Benjamin and Matty Fox approached Pickford and Chaplin with an idea: let them take over United Artists for ten years.
 If UA was profitable in one of the next three years, they would have the option to acquire half the company by the end of the ten years and take full control.
 20th Century-Fox president Spyros Skouras extended United Artists a $3 million loan through Krim and Benjamin's efforts.

 In taking over UA, Krim and Benjamin created the first studio without an actual "studio".
 Primarily acting as bankers, they offered money to independent producers.
 UA leased space at the Pickford/Fairbanks Studio but did not own a studio lot.
 Thus UA did not have the overhead, the maintenance, or the expensive production staff at other studios.

 Among their first clients were Sam Spiegel and John Huston, whose Horizon Productions gave UA one major hit, The African Queen (1951) and a substantial success, Moulin Rouge (1952).
 Besides The African Queen UA also had success with High Noon in their first year, earning a profit of $313,000 compared to a loss of $871,000 the previous year.
 Other clients followed, among them Stanley Kramer, Otto Preminger, Hecht-Hill-Lancaster Productions, and actors newly freed from studio contracts and seeking to produce or direct their own films.

 With the instability in the film industry due to theater divestment, the business was considered risky.
 In 1955, movie attendance reached its lowest level since 1923.
 Chaplin sold his 25% share during this crisis to Krim and Benjamin for $1.1 million, followed a year later by Pickford who sold her share for $3 million.

 In the late 1950s, United Artists produced two modest films that became financial and critical successes for the company.
-The company made Marty which won 1955's Palme d'Or and Best Picture Oscar, and 12 Angry Men (1957), which according to Krim before home video, was being seen on television 24 hours a day, 365 days a year some place in the world.
+The company made Marty which won 1955's Palme d'Or and Best Picture in the Oscars, and 12 Angry Men (1957), which according to Krim before home video, was being seen on television 24 hours a day, 365 days a year some place in the world.
 By 1958, UA was making annual profits of $3 million a year.